Have you ever noticed how much energy it takes to stew about something?

 Stress is your body’s response to an undesirable situation.
-When you experience an event you perceive as stressful, the stress hormone adrenaline is released.
-Your heart beats faster, your breath quickens, and your blood pressure rises.
+When you experience something which you perceive as stressful, the hormone adrenaline is released.
+Your heart beats faster, your breath quickens and your blood pressure rises.
 Your liver increases its output of blood sugar, and blood flow is diverted to your brain and muscles.
 You’re now ready to “fight or take flight.”
 After the threat passes, your body relaxes again.

-Time commitments.
 When I began my speaking business in 1992, I joined seven professional organizations to expand my network of contacts.
-After a year of attending all those meetings, I dreaded the thought of going.
-I stepped back and evaluated each one of them in terms of my return on time: “What do I receive from this membership?”
-“Is my investment of time and money worth the benefits I receive?”
-“Has this organization directly impacted my bottom line?”
+After a year of attending a plethora of meetings, I dreaded the thought of going to more.
+I stepped back and evaluated each organization in terms of my return on time: What do I receive from this membership?
+Is my investment of time and money worth the benefits I receive?
+Has this organization directly impacted my bottom line?
 Everything can have some benefit to your career.
 Ask yourself what specific benefits you can trace to your involvement and determine its worth.
 I quit all but three associations, to which I still belong.

-Chronic worrying.
 Worrying can be a big waste of time.
-Legitimate worries are real concerns and are problems to be solved.
-Others worries may never happen, such as, “The company lost money this quarter.
+While legitimate worries are real concerns and problems to be solved, other worries may never happen, such as, “The company lost money this quarter.
 I wonder if that means we’re in trouble and I’m going to lose my job.”
 This type of worrying is often a symptom of insecurity and reflects a lack of self-confidence.
-Worrying about the future causes nervous fatigue and can destroy your focus.
-So make an appointment with yourself to worry.
-Start a brainstorming session with, “What should I do about…” and write down possible solutions.
-If you discover there’s nothing you can actively do to reduce your concerns, it’s probably not a worthy thing to worry about.
-Promise yourself you’ll worry about it when and if it happens.
-You can only afford to spend time and energy on legitimate concerns.
+Worrying about the future doesn’t prevent it—but it can have mental and physical effects including nervous fatigue and lost focus.